2302660/2302660/README.md

 # Hi, I'm Ziyang

-I have foundation in machine learning, deep learning, data visualization, and large language models.
+I have foundation in machine learning, deep learning and data engineering & visualization.
 With a hands-on approach to problem-solving, I have led and contributed to many meaningful projects spanning content moderation, emotion recognition, and data engineering & Visualisation .

 My interests lie in the intersection of Artificial Intelligence and Data Engineering, turning complex datasets into actionable insights.